LAMDA is for everyone

 Financial help with audition fees

-We offer a number of fee waivers for auditions and interviews through our Pathways programme.
-We'll be announcing our support for 2022 entry shortly.
+We offer a number of fee waivers for auditions and interviews through our Pathways Programme.
+Contact [email protected] for more information.